srinigoriparthi/spring-boot-website/README.md

 # spring-boot-website

 This is very basic Spring Boot Web based REST service Example.
-You can directly access from browser. yes
+You can directly access from browser by typing localhost:8080/hello.

-Yess